7alva7/tinylisp/GC/README.md

 Reference counting continuously releases unused memory (unused cell pairs) back into the pool to recycle for reuse.
 By contrast, mark-sweep only collects unused memory to recycle for reuse when the interpreter runs out of memory.
-This may seems simple and fast.
-However, integrating a full mark-sweep does not just affect memory management, it also requires a stack to keep track of all temporary lists that are being constructed when running Lisp code in the interpreter.
-The mark-sweep garbage collector uses the stack to check which temporary lists must be kept.
-This adds overhead to the interpreter to push and pop Lisp values on the stack, however small these are (just one cell).
+This may seem simple and fast, however, integrating a full mark-sweep impacts memory management because it also requires an auxiliary stack to keep track of all temporary lists that are being constructed by the interpreter that cannot be released yet.
+This adds overhead to the interpreter to push and pop Lisp values on this auxiliary stack.

-The tinylisp mark-sweep implementation is partial as it only runs on the global environment to keep it when we return to the REPL.
-So we don't need a stack in this case.
+The tinylisp reference count garbage collector does all the heavy lifting more efficiently, while its simple mark-sweep collector only runs when the tinylisp interpreter returns to the REPL.
+In this case, mark-sweep only keeps list cells that make up the stored Lisp program.
+Therefore, we don't need an auxiliary stack.

-A quick investigation (not scientific) shows the performance difference on a Mac M1 machine compiled with clang 14.0.0 option -O2 to solve the [nqueens.lisp](nqueens.lisp) problem for N=8:
+A quick investigation (not scientific) shows the performance difference on a Mac M1 compiled with clang 14.0.0 option -O2 to solve the [nqueens.lisp](nqueens.lisp) problem for N=8:

 | implementation | GC | mem size (cells) | time (ms) |